 When we receive your referral we will meet with you to discuss what you hope to achieve and which service would be best suited.
 When you start using one of our services staff will have regular contact with you to ensure the project is going well.

-The Social Spark is managed by three members of staff.
-A key part of the role is to provide training, support and supervision to our volunteers (all of whom have been thoroughly vetted, including criminal record checks) who help to provide each of our services.
+The Social Spark is managed by a small team of staff.
+Part of their role is to provide training, support and supervision to our volunteers (all of whom have been thoroughly vetted, including criminal record checks) who help to provide community-based services.
 We continually offer training for the volunteers throughout their time with FDAMH.